Fabric3/samples/README.txt

 I. Introduction

-The samples are intended to demonstrate the capabilities of the Fabric3 runtime:
+The samples are intended to demonstrate capabilities of the Fabric3 runtime:

-* Starter Applications- These applications demonstrate how to develop basic distributed applications using Fabric3.
+* Starter Applications - These applications demonstrate how to develop basic distributed applications using Fabric3.
 It is recommended users begin with these applications.

-* Feature Applications- These applications demonstrate using specific Fabric3 features.
+* Feature Applications - These applications demonstrate using specific Fabric3 features.

 * BigBank Loan Application - BigBank showcases advanced features of the Fabric3 runtime.
 It is intended to provide a complete, real-world application that demonstrates SCA and Fabric3 best-practices.